T. J. Oshie: Washington Capitals and retirement (2015–2025)

-In a November 7, 2018, game against the Penguins, Oshie was injured twice on the ice and came back to score the winning goal with 1:14 minutes left in the game.
+In a November 7, 2018, game against the Pittsburgh Penguins, Oshie was injured twice on the ice and came back to score the winning goal with 1:14 minutes left in the game.
 Oshie was sent to the training room twice, the first time requiring two stitches to a cut near his left eye created by an opponent's stick.
-He then took an shoulder check to the head from Evgeni Malkin.
+He then took a shoulder check to the head from Evgeni Malkin.
 On November 14, in a 3–1 loss to the Winnipeg Jets, Oshie suffered a possible concussion when he was slammed down by the Jets' defenseman Josh Morrissey, who was later fined for unsportsmanlike conduct.
 Oshie has four reported concussions in his NHL career.
-After missing 11 games, he returned for a December 11, 2018 home game against the Detroit Red Wings, scoring a goal in the 6-2 Caps win.

-On April 18, 2019, during Game 4 of the First Round series between the Capitals and the Carolina Hurricanes, Oshie was severely injured after being cross-checked into the boards by Hurricanes forward Warren Foegele.
+After missing 11 games, he returned for a home game against the Detroit Red Wings on December 11, scoring a goal in the 6-2 Caps win.
+On April 18, 2019, during game 4 of the first round series between the Capitals and the Carolina Hurricanes in the 2019 playoffs, Oshie was severely injured after being cross-checked into the boards by Hurricanes forward Warren Foegele.
 Later tests revealed the injury to be a broken collarbone, and Oshie was ruled out indefinitely.
 Oshie ultimately missed the remainder of the series, which the Capitals lost in 7 games.